LONG ARTICLE! 35 – 45 minute read:

 A long yardstick (or any straight piece of metal/wood) to measure the rocker;

-Basic Tools For Glassing A Surfboard
+Basic Tools for Glassing a Surfboard

 The appropriate amount of resin and hardener;

-Fibreglass cloth according to board measurements;
+Fiberglass cloth according to board measurements;

-A thalco polyester laminating squeegee (for polyester);
+A Thalco polyester laminating squeegee (for polyester);

 An epoxy resin spreader (for epoxy);